Concordium/concordium-rust-smart-contracts/templates/default/deploy-scripts/README.md

       --node <CONCORDIUM_URL>
           V2 API of the concordium node. [default: http://node.testnet.concordium.com:20000] --account <CONCORDIUM_ACCOUNT>
-          Path to the Concordium account (with account keys).
+          Location path and file name of the Concordium account key file (e.g. ./myPath/3PXwJYYPf6fyVb4GJquxSZU8puxrHfzc4XogdMVot8MUQK53tW.export).
       --modules <MODULES>
-          A list of wasm modules.
+          Location paths and names of Concordium smart contract modules.
+Use this flag several times \
+          if you have several smart contract modules to be deployed (e.g. --modules ./myPath/default.wasm.v1 --modules ./default2.wasm.v1).
 ```

 The `account` parameter should be a Concordium wallet account either exported from the